 In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations - a replacement of FASB Statement No. 141", which applies to all transactions or events in which an entity obtains control of one or more businesses.
 SFAS 141(R) (i) establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed, (ii) requires expensing of most transaction costs, and (iii) requires the acquiror to disclose to investors and other users all of the information needed to evaluate and understand the nature and financial effect of the business combination.
 SFAS 141(R) is effective for fiscal years beginning after December 15, 2008 and early adoption is not permitted.
-The effect of adopting SFAS 141(R) on the Company's consolidated financial statements will be the expensing of most acquisition transaction costs.
+The Company has not completed its evaluation of the impact of SFAS No. 141R and the effect that such pronouncement will have on its financial statements.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51".
 SFAS 160 clarifies that a noncontrolling interest in a subsidiary (minority interests or limited partners' interest, in the case of the Company) is an ownership interest in a consolidated entity which should be reported as equity in the parent company's consolidated financial statements.
 SFAS 160 requires a reconciliation of the beginning and ending balances of equity attributable to noncontrolling interests and disclosure, on the face of the consolidated income statement, of those amounts of consolidated net income attributable to the noncontrolling interests, eliminating the past practice of reporting these amounts as an adjustment in arriving at consolidated net income.
-SFAS 160 requires a parent company to recognize a gain or loss in net income when a subsidiary is deconsolidated and requires the parent company to attribute to noncontrolling interests their share of losses even if such attribution results in a deficit balance applicable to the noncontrolling interests within the parent company is equity accounts.
+SFAS 160 requires a parent company to recognize a gain or loss in net income when a subsidiary is deconsolidated and requires the parent company to attribute to noncontrolling interests their share of losses even if such attribution results in a deficit balance applicable to the noncontrolling interests within the parent company's equity accounts.
 SFAS 160 is effective for fiscal years beginning after December 15, 2008, requires retroactive application of the presentation and disclosure requirements for all periods presented, and early adoption is not permitted.
-The Company has not yet determined the effect that SFAS 160 will have on its consolidated financial statements.
+The Company has not yet quantified the effect that the adoption of SFAS 160 will have on its consolidated financial statements.

 In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities, an amendment to FASB Statement No. 133", which provides for enhanced disclosures of an entity's objectives and strategies for using derivatives, and where those derivatives and related hedging items are reported in the entity's financial statements.
 SFAS 161 is effective for fiscal years beginning after November 15, 2008, with early adoption permitted.
-The Company believes that it already applies the principal provisions of SFAS 161 applicable to its hedging activities, which has not had a material effect on its consolidated financial statements.
+Although the Company has not completed its evaluation of the impact of SFAS No. 161, it believes that it already applies the principal provisions of the pronouncement.